KYLE MICHAEL KEANE

 Dynamic Scientific Graphics for the Blind

 I completed some subcontracted research for the DIAGRAM Center in which I created recommended best practices for describing interactive scientific graphics to the blind.
-The project surveyed the current best practices for making dynamic scientific graphics accessible to persons with severe visual impairments in order to better understand the most effective practices for providing pedagogically-equivalent information about common scientific visualizations using audio feedback and verbal description.
+The project surveyed the current best practices for making

 Here are some resources to learn more about the project and its outcomes: